How Features of Blockchain Support Sustainability Efforts?

 Broadcasting the transaction in the network to all computers (or nodes) connected to the blockchain network.
 These nodes receive a copy of this transaction.
 They verify and validate the details of this transaction using algorithms.

 The creation of a new block takes place.
 It corresponds to the grouping of several validated transactions.
-This block also includes a special cryptographic code, a hash, which links it to the last block in the chain, ensuring the continuity and integrity of the blockchain as well as a new hash.
+This block also includes a special cryptographic code, a hash, which links it to the last block in the chain, ensuring the continuity and integrity of the blockchain and a new hash.
+The mining process begins when miners use their computing power to find a new hash compatible with the last block in the chain.
+The miner who successfully finds this hash adds the new block to the chain and is rewarded as BTC.
+This financial incentive is necessary to encourage miners to participate in blockchain operations.

-Blockchain’s impact on the environment
+Blockchain’s Impact on the Environment

 Before we see how features of blockchain support sustainability, let’s see its impact on the environment.